collections_bookmark Part of Commander Legends: Battle for Baldur's Gate

 How often is Rogue's Passage drawn in a Commander game?

-Across 1321 tracked games where Rogue's Passage was in the deck, it was drawn 24% of the time.
-That figure is normal for a singleton in a 100-card deck.
-Of the 431 drawn copies on record, 77% were played before the game concluded.
+Across 5306 tracked multiplayer Commander games where Rogue's Passage was in the deck, it was drawn 24% of the time.
+That is in line with expectations for a singleton land in a 100-card deck.
+Of 1702 drawn copies, 78% were played before the game concluded.

-What turn does Rogue's Passage typically enter the battlefield?
+What turn does Rogue's Passage usually hit the table?

-Yes.
-Rogue's Passage is legal in Commander, Legacy, Modern, Pioneer, Vintage, Historic, Standard, Brawl, and most other formats tracked by Scryfall.
-It is not legal in Pauper or Pauper Commander due to rarity restrictions, nor in Old School or Premodern.
-In Commander its colorless identity means it is eligible for any deck.
+Rogue's Passage is legal in Commander, Duel Commander, Legacy, Modern, Pioneer, Vintage, Standard, Historic, Timeless, Alchemy, Brawl, Oathbreaker, and Gladiator.
+It is not legal in Pauper or Pauper Commander (uncommon rarity) and is not available in Old School or Premodern formats.

-How concentrated is the Rogue's Passage data among individual players?
+How concentrated is the Rogue's Passage data across players?